nejckorasa/file-uploader/README.md

 # What is it

 Service used to upload files using HTTP REST multipart requests.
+It's main purpose is to act as a simple solution to backup storage.
 It supports automatic file deletion after customizable file age.
+Made to work with JWT security using [JWK](https://tools.ietf.org/html/rfc7517).

 ## Backup storage